 If you have an Instant Pot, then I am sure you will definitely understand why I said so.
 I feel it is an amazing invention among kitchen counter appliances.
 It really makes life easy when you are super busy and still want to cook at home.

-Moreover, you can cook raw beans, chickpeas in it even without soaking them.
+Moreover, you can cook raw beans (for example making black bean soup), and chickpeas in it even without soaking them.
 I completely stopped buying canned beans and chickpeas etc.

 Enough about praising Instant Pot for now.
 Let’s talk about cooking a whole chicken in the pressure cooker.

 How To Cook a Whole Chicken in the Instant Pot

 Heat the pot on medium saute mode.
 Then in little oil cook the whole chicken on both sides for a few minutes.
 It will help to develop a nice crust on the chicken surface.
 Take out the chicken on a large plate.

 In the same pot add onion, a few peeled garlic cloves, and saute for a couple of mins.
 Add chicken stock and place on a trivet.
 Brush the spice mixture evenly all over the chicken and then lay it on the trivet facing breast side up.
 Cook on manual high-pressure mode for 22 min.

 Once done, allow releasing pressure naturally for 10 minutes and quick release the remaining pressure.
 Carefully remove the trivet and transfer the chicken to the serving tray.
 Make the gravy using the drippings from the chickens.

 Serve the chicken with delicious gravy on the side of roasted potatoes or mashed potatoes or roasted vegetables for a wholesome dinner.
 Even tastes amazing with creamy grits or polenta.

 You can get a brown crust either by broiling the chicken in the oven once it is cooked.
 Or, you can sear the chicken on saute mode of the pressure cooker before cooking.